 My teaching, research, and writing have bridged the humanities and social sciences, focusing in particular on questions of violence, moral theory, human rights, and religious studies.
 My scholarship has been shaped in important ways by my experiences growing up in Thailand, Taiwan, and Zimbabwe, which left me with a passion for travel, a commitment to cosmopolitan values, and hopefully adaptability to diverse cultural settings and challenging environments.
-I have worked with NGOs in Kosovo and in Guinea, West Africa.
+I have worked with NGOs in Kosovo, Guinea, and Sudan.
 I have also conducted field research on the role of religion in resistance to the Indonesian Army’s genocidal invasion and occupation of East Timor, and on the Shining Path insurgency in Peru through a grant from the Oskar Schindler Humanities Foundation.
 In 2012, I had the unique experience of playing in an Ultimate Frisbee “tournament for peace” in North Korea.
 In 2016, I competed with team Club Rufaro in the Ngalawa Cup (a nine day, 500 km sailing race down the coast of Tanzania in traditional dugout fishing canoes with sails).
 In 2022, I hiked across the Pyrenees mountains between France and Spain, retracing the footsteps of downed Allied aviators and other evaders during World War II along Le Chemin de la Liberté (the Freedom Trail).